splendo/kaluga/README.md

 ### Short examples

-With Kaluga it's possible to do many things from [`commonMain`](https://kotlinlang.org/docs/mpp-dsl-reference.html#predefined-source-sets) sources that would normally take many lines of code even on just one platform.
-Below are some examples:
+With Kaluga it is possible to create cross-platform functionality in a few lines of code, that would normally take many lines of code even on just one platform.

+Below are some examples, using a [`commonMain` source-set](https://kotlinlang.org/docs/mpp-dsl-reference.html#predefined-source-sets):

-Scan for nearby devices with Bluetooth:
+Scanning for nearby devices with Bluetooth LE:

 ```kotlin
 // will auto request permissions and try to enable bluetooth